 Place the crown in a plastic bag and bring it with you to the appointment.

 We will check the crown to see if it still fits.
 If it does, it will be reattached to the tooth.
 Where decay is noted, this will be treated.

 When a tooth has been dislodged or loosened from its socket by trauma or decay, it might be possible to save it.
 If the tooth remains in the mouth still attached to the blood vessels and nerves, there is a good chance root canal therapy will not be necessary.

 It is important to call our office immediately to make an appointment.
 In the meantime, use a cold compress and over-the-counter medications to relieve pain.
-Your dentist may reposition the tooth and add splints to stabilize it if it is a permanent tooth.
+Your dentist will reposition the tooth and add splints to stabilize it.
 If the tooth fails to heal, depending on your child’s dentition further treatment may be neccesary.

 Toothache is common in children of all ages and rarely occurs without cause.
 Impacted food can cause discomfort in young children, and can be dislodged using a toothbrush, a clean finger, or dental floss.
 If pain persists, contact the pediatric dentist.
-Some common causes of toothache include: tooth fractures, tooth decay, tooth trauma, and teeth eruption.
+Some common causes of toothache include: tooth fractures, tooth decay, tooth trauma, and wisdom teeth eruption (adolescence).

 How you can help: